opencb/hpg-bigdata/README.md

 ga4gh command
 -------------

-  The command **ga4gh** allows you to save Fastq, SAM, BAM,... files as Avro files according to the GA4GH models.
+  The command **ga4gh** al lows you to save Fastq, SAM, BAM, VCF,... files as Avro files according to the GA4GH models.
 You can specify a compression method, e.g., deflate, snappy, bzip2.
   The source files (Fastq, SAM, BAM...) have to be located in the local file system, on the other hand, destination files can be saved both in the local file system and in the Hadoop file system (HDFS), in the latter case, you must use the notation **hdfs://**

   Some examples using the test files in the folder data: